Trailer Servicing

 -

-Do you do tow-foiling behind a power boat is the wind is too light?No. Water-skiing, wake boarding or any other method of being towed behind a powerboat is not permitted on our waters at Queen Mary Sailing Club (QMSC).
+Do you do tow-foiling behind a power boat if the wind is too light?No. Water-skiing, wake boarding or any other method of being towed behind a powerboat is not permitted on our waters at Queen Mary Sailing Club (QMSC).
 Further, we have taught a number of people who have previously experienced tow-foiling and this does not appear to have helped them very much in terms of their ability to foil.
 Whilst tow-foiling can help with the feel of foiling, the sheer consistency of the forward power provided by the boat can perhaps give you a false sense of confidence.
 This may even lead to disappointment and frustration when you try to reproduce that consistency by using the less-direct power of the wind in the wing.
 We feel that the foiling element of winging is best learned and mastered using a wing rather than the boat’s engine.

 -